vonshednob/pter/doc/pter.rst

  - ``go-left``, move the cursor one character to the left
  - ``go-right``, move the cursor one charackter to the right
  - ``submit-input``, accept the changes, leave the editor (applies the changes)
+ - ``select-file``, when creating a new task, this allows you to select what todo.txt file to save the task in

 Keyboard shortcuts are given by their character, for example ``d``.
 To indicate the shift key, use the upper-case of that letter (``D`` in this